learnk8s/learnk8s.io/src/bite-sized-articles/cluster-size/clusterSize.md

 ![One cluster per app](assets/cluster-per-app.svg)

-Each cluster hosts all the environments of the correspoding application.
+Each cluster hosts all the environments of the corresponding application.

 For example, the _app1_ cluster hosts the _dev_, _test_, and _prod_ environments of _app1_.